Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/01-board/README.md

   );
 ```

-- Let's see how it turns out :)
+- Let's see give it a try :)

 ```bash
 npm run dev